PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 This section is automatically specified by the program as 'not relevant' when the module includes a 'straight' perceptual shape, or when the axis direction is coded as 'not relevant' by the user.

-Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of planes should be interpreted as a diagonal or angled movement with all of the selected planes (and circular directions) applying simultaneously.
+Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of planes should be interpreted as a diagonal or angled movement with all of the selected planes (and circular directions, if applicable) applying simultaneously.
 See the notes on :ref:`combinations of planes<planes_entry>` and :ref:`angled circular directions<circular_directions>` for a visual description of how this works.
-For sequential movements in different directions, you should create multiple movement modules and assign them to the :ref:`x-slot visualization<sign_summary>` to record their temporal order.
+For sequential movements in different planes or circular directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to represent the temporal order of the movement sequence.

-At most one circular direction can be selected for each plane, so that a total maximum of three directions can apply at once.
+At most one circular direction can be selected for each plane, so that a total maximum of three directions can apply at once within a module.
 See :ref:`global_settings` for a definition of the default clockwise direction and what is meant by the 'top' of the circle for each plane.

 * **Mid-saggital plane**